IanChern/unity-game-demo/README.md

     Mouse control

 c.
 Torchlight
-    “T” key ** Turn on and off for the torchlight
+    “T” key ** Turn on and off for the torchlight &nbsp;
     ** As the game is held in dark environment, it is advisable to always have to torchlight on.

 d.
 Audio Cues